 This one might seem impractical to those of you who are struggling just to maintain basic operating reserves, but remember that Rome was not built in a day.
 An alternative to reducing the variable component of the bill while still maintaining revenue stability is to have a reserve fund that you can tap into in years where consumption is lower.
 For example, you might do this in a year with unusually wet conditions during peak irrigation season.
 In years where demand is higher, you replenish the fund.
 Waterworth has tools to help you examine various reserve fund options.
 You can play with different scenarios that build reserves up over a few years to see what this does to revenue requirements.

 In sum, there are numerous options to stabilize revenue, but you need to start with understanding your objectives and what your rate structure currently does for you.
 Waterworth users can do this easily with the new suite of rate calculator tools that we’re releasing this quarter.
-Give JP Joly and the Waterworth customer success team a call and we’ll be happy to give you some ideas on how to approach this.
+Contact the Waterworth customer success team and we’ll be happy to give you some ideas on how to approach this.

-I’ll stand by my claim that I don’t think increasing the fixed portion of your customers’ water bills makes you a bad person.
+We’ll stand by the claim that increasing the fixed portion of your customers’ water bills does not make you a bad person.
 With some careful planning and attention to the rate structure, this might be one of those few times when you can have your cake (water conservation and fairness) and eat it too (stable revenue year over year).